 - Attend 20 hours or more of training each year.

-Trainings to become a foster parent are very informative and useful.
+Training to become a foster parent is very informative and useful.
 They will prepare you to care for children from hard places.
 The training program used with the Texas Department of Family and Protective Services is called PRIDE, which stands for Parent Resource Information Development Education.
 The DFPS website discusses the training program, saying, “Texas PRIDE is a 35-hour competency-based training program that is co-trained by an agency staff member and a foster or adoptive parent.
-PRIDE provides prospective foster families with base knowledge of information on caring for children in the child welfare system.
+PRIDE provides prospective foster families with a base knowledge of information on caring for children in the child welfare system.
 PRIDE covers topics such as child attachment, loss and grief, discipline and behavior intervention, effects of abuse and neglect, sexual abuse, working with the child welfare system, and the effects of fostering and adopting on the family.”

 If you are hoping to adopt an infant, adopting domestically is probably your best choice.
-You can choose to work with an agency, or match independently.
+You can choose to work with an agency or match independently.
 When you match independently, the expectant mother and hopeful adoptive family make a connection on their own or through mutual friends.
 A great resource for an independent match is Adoption.com’s Parent Profiles.
 After having a completed home study, you can post your profile for expectant families to see.
 They can read about you, view pictures, watch videos, and even reach out to you through the Parent Profile and start a conversation.
 When you match independently, the adoption costs are quite a bit less, but you are left to do a lot of the work on your own.
 Once matched, you will use an adoption attorney to finalize the adoption.

 If you are working through an agency, you will receive a lot of support and resources.
 There are also many services provided for expectant mothers that ensure their mental and physical needs are met.
-Agencies provide long term therapy for birth mothers before and after placing their child for adoption.
+Agencies provide long-term therapy for birth mothers before and after placing their child for adoption.
 While the costs for using an agency are generally higher, they walk you through the whole adoption process, which is known to be very overwhelming!

 International adoption is a unique and exciting adventure.
 When you adopt internationally, you are bringing a child from another country to the United States.
 There are a lot of requirements and a long process unique to international adoption.
 The most important piece to international adoption is to ensure that you are working with a Hague-compliant adoption agency.
 On the Gladney Center for Adoption website, you can learn more about what a Hague accreditation is.
 They say, “The Hague Convention protects children and their families against the risk of unregulated adoptions abroad and ensures that intercountry (district) adoptions are made in the best interests of the children.
 The Convention also protects against unethical, unlawful, and inhumane adoption practices.”